ashertarno/vertx-memcached/README.md

 }
 </code>
 </pre>
-- `getstats` - Get all of the stats from all of the connections
+- `getstats` - Get all of the stats from all of the connections  **! this command supported only as a synchronous blocking api !**
 <pre>
 <code>
 {